-- Providing you with information regarding your child's progress on his or her School Readiness goals. - Answering your questions that you may have about the kindergarten transition. - Helping sign up for kindergarten registration. - Providing information regarding which elementary school your child will attend.
+- Providing you with information regarding your child's progress on his or her School Readiness goals. - Answering questions you may have about the kindergarten transition. - Helping sign up for kindergarten registration. - Providing information regarding which elementary school your child will attend.